 I run all the way from the William James to the B school, across the river.
-I’m out of breath when I find Seth at the library, tapping him on the shoulder.
+Out of breath when I find Seth at the library, I tap him on the shoulder.

-“Should either of us continue meeting?” he’s startled to see me.
+“Should either of us continue meeting?” he is startled to see me.

 “Professor Feldstein says we should submit our case study to the Harvard Business Review.”